Short Biography - CV

 Her uncle, Dr. Victor C. Vaughan III, was a founding Member of the American Board of Pediatric Medicine, and editor of the renowned Textbook of Pediatrics - the Bible of Pediatrics.

-While trained in traditional, allopathic medicine at the University of Virginia and her residency in Michigan, she developed a more holistic approach to healthcare as a result of her own life experience and close observation of patient's response to various treatments.
+While trained in traditional, allopathic medicine, Dr. Vaughan developed a more holistic approach to healthcare as a result of her own life experience and close observation of patient's response to various treatments.

-She had struggled with her weight since puberty and finally got control of her weight with aggressive exercise, specifically running 5K and 10K races in her mid-20's while in training and later practicing Emergency Medicine.
-When she left the emergency department, her urgent care practice quickly expanded into a health and wellness program, which focused on treatment of obesity in the mid-1990's.
+She had struggled with her weight since puberty and finally got control of her weight with aggressive exercise--specifically running 5K and 10K races--in her mid-twenties.
+When she left the emergency department, her urgent care practice quickly expanded into a health and wellness program that focused on treatment of obesity in the mid-1990s.

-The patients that were the most interesting to Dr. Vaughan were those who did everything right, but still couldn't lose any weight.
-That was when she learned that mercury could inhibit thyroid function, Candida could trigger intense carbohydrate cravings, neurochemical imbalances could trigger fat and carbohydrate cravings, and magnesium deficiency could trigger chocolate cravings.
+The patients who were the most interesting to Dr. Vaughan were those who did everything right but still couldn't lose any weight.
+That was when she learned that food sensitivities could cause weight retention, mercury could inhibit thyroid function, Candida could trigger intense carbohydrate cravings, neurochemical imbalances could trigger fat and carbohydrate cravings, and magnesium deficiency could trigger chocolate cravings.

 She had not learned any of this in medical school.
 She then began a new course of learning, focused on nutrition, exercise, body-mind-spirit health, environmental toxins, and neurochemical and hormonal imbalances.

-From this, her practice in Martinsville, and now, in Greensboro encompasses a broad spectrum of illnesses and the treatment of healthy people who want to maintain their vitality throughout life, or regain the life-force that they felt before they started "feeling their age."
+From this, her practice now encompasses the treatment of individuals with a broad spectrum of illnesses as well as the treatment of healthy people who want to maintain their vitality throughout life or to regain the energy they once enjoyed before they started "feeling their age."

-Special areas of interest are the prevention of disease using genomic testing, nutritional therapy, alternative and complimentary medicine, autoimmune disorders, sexual health in men and women, how to age gracefully, weight control, vibrational and energy medicine, food sensitivities, heavy metal toxicity, and detoxification.
+Special areas of interest are nutritional therapy, alternative and complimentary medicine, autoimmune disorders, sexual health in men and women, how to age gracefully, weight control, vibrational and energy medicine, food sensitivities, heavy metal toxicity, detoxification, and the prevention of disease using genomic testing.
 She does not treat cancer, but provides supportive nutritional and detoxification therapies for individuals receiving primary cancer treatment at other facilities.

-Dr. Vaughan was born in 1952 in New Orleans, LA and grew up in Bon Air, near Richmond, VA.
+Dr. Vaughan was born in 1952 in New Orleans, Louisiana, and grew up in Bon Air, near Richmond, Virginia.
 She enjoys her family, a close circle of friends, and her cat.
-She lives in Greensboro, NC.
-Her personal interests include ballroom dancing every week, healthy international cooking, the Arts, hiking, jazz and classical music, meditation, travel, and gardening.
+Her personal interests include ballroom dancing, healthy international cooking, the Arts, hiking, meditation, travel, gardening, and jazz and classical music.